buy-contest-form

 On October 27, 2023, the province of Quebec made significant changes to its rules relating to publicity contests open to Quebec residents.

 In this regard, it repealed the provisions of its provincial Act respecting lotteries, publicity contests, and amusement machines relating to publicity contests and repealed its former rules regarding publicity contests.
+See: Changes affecting the alcoholic beverages and promotional contests sectors come into effect on October 27, 2023.

 The former legislation was amended by Bill 17 (Act to amend various provisions for the main purpose of reducing regulatory and administrative burden, L.Q.
 2023, chapter 24, articles 78 to 94, 98 and 99).